peterjc/biopython_workshop/reading_writing_alignments/README.rst

     Y494R_PBCV1/148-181 has 3 gaps

-**Exercise**: Write a python script called ``count_gaps.py`` which reports the number or records, the total number of gaps, and the mean (average) number of gaps per record:
+**Exercise**: Write a python script called ``count_gaps.py`` which reports the number of records, the total number of gaps, and the mean (average) number of gaps per record:

 .. sourcecode:: console